strengthandwill/nd1309-Project-6b/README.md

 #### Renounce Access Control
 * Goto Access Control section.
-* Add Farmer ID and click "Renounce" to remove address to Farmer Role.
+* Add Farmer address and click "Renounce" to remove address from the Farmer Role.
-* Add Distributor ID and click "Renounce" to remove to Distributor Role.
+* Add Distributor address and click "Renounce" to remove address from the Distributor Role.
-* Add Retailer ID and click "Renounce" to remove to Retailer Role.
+* Add Retailer address and click "Renounce" to remove address from the Retailer Role.
-* Add Consumer ID and click "Renounce" to remove to Consumer Role.
+* Add Consumer address and click "Renounce" to remove address from the Consumer Role.

 #### Transfer Ownership
 * Login as Owner, add in new contract owner and click "Transfer" to transfer ownership to new contract owner.
-* Login as Owner, click "Renounce" to remove the contract owner.
+* Login as Owner, click "Renounce" to remove owner from the contract.

 # Write smart contracts with functions
 Refer to the source code